fregu856/TSRT10/README.md

 - [BaseStation] $ rqt --perspective-file ~/TSRT10/catkin_ws/src/balrog/gui/balrog.perspective
 - [BaseStation] Mark "start_topic" in the Message Publisher in the GUI to start the mission (the RC controller also has to be turned on and put in AUTO mode)

-## Running SLAM and manually control balrog:
+## Running SLAM and manually control Balrog:
 - Test

 ## Manually contol Balrog: